HallaSurvivor/Blog/_posts/2022-07-11-infinity-categories.md

     It's quirky and apt in equal measure.
 10/10.

 [^6]:
     That's right.
-What was suppposed to be a single blog post (albeit a technically challenging one) has now turned into $4$.
+What was supposed to be a single blog post (albeit a technically challenging one) has now turned into $4$.

 [^7]: